By Michelle Ricker March 25, 2021

 When faced with high ping times, most games will process another player’s move first.
 If you’re playing a first-person game, that means your avatar could be on the ground before you even realize you’ve been hit.

 Not sure how your internet service provider measures up?
 Take our speed test and find out.
 There are a few things you can try if you’re experiencing lag time issues:

 If your connection is still leaving you in the dust, it may be time to upgrade your internet service plan.

 If you’re an avid gamer, you’ve probably already heard about internet data caps.
 To put it simply, data caps are a restriction on how much data you can send and receive online.
 Once you reach your monthly limit, your internet service provider can either throttle you down to lower speeds or hit you with a hefty fee.
 Casual internet users rarely reach these limits, but those who enjoy streaming or gaming — especially if you’re gaming with friends, using Twitch, or prefer high-definition graphics — are more likely to hit the data ceiling.

 You already know that high-speed internet is a critical piece of online gaming, so you definitely want to avoid speed throttling.
 Your best bet?
-Choose a service provider with no internet data caps.
+Choose a fiber internet provider with no data caps and no throttling.